Web Portal

 Database

-To set up the PostgreSQL database, you can either use a Docker image (refer to User Setup to do so via the compose file or simply pull the official pgvector image) or install the database locally.
+To set up the PostgreSQL database, you can either use a Docker image (refer to User Setup to do so via the compose file or install the database locally.
 When installing it locally, you must install the pgvector extension, as we configure PostgreSQL to work with high-dimensional embedding vectors for UCE.
 This requires a manual but simple installation.
+Additionally, the PostGIS extension is needed, as UCE may need to execute geographic queries.
+To avoid this manual installation, we recommend using the docker image within UCE's own docker-compose file instead.

 Local Installation